-Dr. Batker is a graduate of the University of Wisconsin.
-She attended the first Equitarian Initiative workshop in 2010 and since then has enjoyed continuing on with projects nationally and internationally.
-Judy travels to Pine Ridge Reservation in South Dakota each summer to work with members of the Lakota tribe.
-One to two times per year she also travels to Haiti where she is currently working on an Equitarian project in Milot, Haiti at the Citadel Fortress.
-She joined the board in 2014.
-When not planning and traveling, she is busy being an equine veterinarian and practice owner in Oregon, WI.
+Dr. Batker serves as the current Board President of the Equitarian Initiative.
+She attended the first EI workshop in 2010 and since then has enjoyed continuing on with projects domestically and internationally.
+Dr. Batker leads the Pine Ridge Reservation program in South Dakota each summer to work with members of the Lakota tribe, she manages the annual EI workshop in Costa Rica, and she coordinates and leads EI’s program in Haiti which includes work in Milot at the Citadel Fortress.
+Dr. Batker joined the EI board in 2014 and became board president in 2019.
+When she’s not planning and traveling, she is busy being an equine veterinarian and practice owner in Oregon, Wisconsin, not far from where she completed her degree at the University of Wisconsin.
 Most importantly, when not immersed in practice or Equitarian activities, she enjoys time with her husband and two sons.